How to Dissolve a Nonprofit Corporation in Maryland

 • it only covers voluntary dissolution based on a decision by the nonprofit's directors and, where applicable, the nonprofit's members (a nonprofit may be involuntarily dissolved through a court decree, or its charter may be "forfeited" for administrative reasons such as failing to file an annual report); and

-• it only covers dissolution and winding up of nonprofits that have already had an organization meeting of the board of directors (there are separate procedures for dissolving nonprofits that haven't yet had this meeting).
+• it only covers the dissolution and winding up of nonprofits that have already had an organization meeting of the board of directors (there are separate procedures for dissolving nonprofits that haven't yet had this meeting).

 Benefits of Formal Dissolution

 Your Maryland nonprofit corporation is registered with the State of Maryland.
 Through the dissolution process, you will officially cancel that registration, and, by extension, officially end the corporation's existence.
-More specifically, for a nonprofit that's closing down, a properly-handled dissolution achieves at least two important goals.
+More specifically, for a nonprofit that's closing down, a properly handled dissolution achieves at least two important goals.
 First, it ultimately will put your organization beyond the reach of creditors and other claimants.
 Second, it will allow you to fulfill your legal obligations regarding the proper distribution of any remaining corporation assets.

 Maryland Nonprofit Corporation Law